-How the matter was addressed in our audit

-- Our audit procedures included the evaluation of the design and implementation of the key controls over the valuation of the investments process. - We involved our internal valuation specialist for the review of the valuation of the investment. - We independently assessed the value of the investment and compared it to the fair value recorded in the financial statements and no material differences were noted.
-In making this independent assessment, we considered the nature of the investee business and the industry practice for valuing such business. - We validated the sensitivities of the investment fair value to key factors. - We evaluated the adequacy of the disclosures in the financial statements, including disclosures of key assumptions, sensitivities and judgements.
+Key Audit Matter How the matter was addressed in our audit Valuation of unquoted equity investment at fair value through profit or loss Our audit procedures included the evaluation of the design and implementation of the low generation of the investmentation As at 30 June 2023, the Company had unquoted investment carried at fair value through profit or loss amounting to Rs.
+886,170,000. of the key controls over the valuation of the investments process.We involved our internal valuation specialist for the review of the valuation of the investment.
+In determining the fair value of the unquoted investment, management has applied valuation methods which require significant judgement and estimates based on the most appropriate source of data available.
+Changes in assumptions could affect the fair value of the investments.
+We independently assessed the value of the investment and compared it to the fair value recorded in the financial statements and no material differences were noted.
+In making this independent assessment, we considered the nature of the investee business and the industry practice for valuing such business.
+We validated the sensitivities of the investment fair value to key factors.
+Accordingly, the valuation of the unquoted investment is considered to be a key audit matter, due to the significance of the assumptions, estimates and the level of judgement involved. • We evaluated the adequacy of the disclosures in the financial statements, including disclosures of key assumptions, sensitivities and judgements.
+Reference to the relevant disclosure notes: See note 3.2, 4(a) and 7 to the financial statements.